 To request disability-related accommodations, students are asked to do the following:

 - Students who require accommodations must seek assistance at Disability Services in a timely manner; preferably prior to the start of each semester of attendance.

-- Students must provide documentation of their disability, including: the current impact of the condition; how it limits participation in courses, programs, services, jobs, activities, and facilities; treatment of the condition; and expected duration of the condition.
+- Students must provide documentation of their disability, including the current impact of the condition; how it limits participation in courses, programs, services, jobs, activities, and facilities; treatment of the condition; and expected the duration of the condition.

 - Disability Services will file official documentation of the disability, including information about the manifestations of the disability.